edugon/epic-guzzler/README.md

 ![](https://gitlab.com/EduGon/epic-guzzler/raw/master/img/screens.PNG)

+## Description
-Use keyboard (left and right arrows) to move.
+- Use keyboard (left and right arrows) to move.

-## Rules
 - Eat food to increase score.
-- Difficulty  will aument during time (greater number of erroneous items).
+- The game will be more difficult during time.
-- Eventually hearts will fall, get them to increase lives.
+- Eventually there will fall hearts, eat them to increase lives.
 - The game ends when the player runs out of lives.
+- Your credentials will be stored using browser Local Storage.
-> **Check  FAQ** for detailed info.
+> **Check** in-game **FAQ** for more info.

 ## Run the game
 Just execute `index.html` to run the game.